MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/manage-personal-data.md

 You can turn off logging information for the Microsoft Purview Information Protection client and the scanner by using the following configurations:

-- For the Microsoft Purview Information Protection client: Create an [advanced client setting](./rms-client/clientv2-admin-guide-customizations.md#change-the-local-logging-level) that configures the **LogLevel** to **Off**.
+- For the Microsoft Purview Information Protection client: Edit the registry to [change the logging level](/purview/information-protection-client#change-the-local-logging-level to **Off**.

-- For the Microsoft Purview Information Protection scanner: Use the [Set-AIPScannerConfiguration](/powershell/module/azureinformationprotection/set-aipscannerconfiguration) cmdlet to set the *ReportLevel* parameter to **Off**.
+- For the Microsoft Purview Information Protection scanner: Use the [Set-ScannerConfiguration](/powershell/module/purviewinformationprotection/set-scannerconfiguration) cmdlet to set the *ReportLevel* parameter to **Off**.

 [!INCLUDE [GDPR-related guidance](./includes/gdpr-hybrid-note.md)]